Traditional Polenta, an Italian Comfort Food served with a tasty Sausage Pork Rib Sauce. A hearty Dinner for those cold winter days.

 FOR THE SAUCE

-- In a large pot on medium high heat, add oil, garlic, sausage and ribs, salt to taste, and a dash of pepper, brown meat on both sides, add bay leaf and rosemary turn up heat and add wine and cook until wine has evaporated (approximately 5 minutes) add tomato puree and water, 1/4 teaspoon salt, stir to combine, bring to a boil, reduce heat and simmer for approximately 1 hour or until meat is tender (fall off bone tender).
-Taste for salt.
-While sauce is simmering make the Polenta.
+- In a large saucepan on medium high heat, add the oil, garlic, sausage and ribs, salt to taste, and a dash of pepper, brown meat on both sides, add the bay leaf and rosemary turn up heat and add the wine and cook until wine has evaporated (approximately 3-5 minutes).

 FOR THE POLENTA